Regulations governing the forex broker license in Seychelles

 • Business Plan: A comprehensive business plan outlining the company’s objectives, strategies, target market, and risk management policies.

-• Corporate Documents: These include the company’s Memorandum and Articles of Association, Certificate of Incorporation, and details of directors and shareholders.
+• Corporate Documents: These include the company’s Memorandum and Articles of Association, Certificate of Incorporation, and details of directors and shareholder profiles.

 • Compliance Policies: Documentation of anti-money laundering (AML) and counter-terrorism financing (CTF) measures, as well as other compliance and risk management policies.